jonmumm/actor-kit/README.md

 # 🎭 Actor Kit

 Actor Kit is a library for creating and managing actor-based state machines in Cloudflare Workers, leveraging XState for robust state management.
-It provides a framework for exposing event-driven, stateful services that can handle events from trusted and untrusted sources and manages the lifecycle of actors in a distributed environment, while handling persistence, synchronization, and access control.
+It provides a framework for managing the logic, lifecycle, persistence, synchronization, and access control of actors in a distributed environment.

 ## 📚 Table of Contents